CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 ## Legends and Widgets

-Most of the times, displaying data in a map without further information is meaningless.
-Here, we'll see two ways to enrich visualizations: legends and widgets.
+Maps that symbolize data without the necessary information to decode the symbols are not always effective in communicating their message.
+In this guide, you will explore two ways to enrich your visualizations with this information using _legends_ and _widgets_.

-- **Legends**.
-Legends don't provide additional information, instead, they provide information about how information was displayed on the map: was the conservative party colored red or blue? or, in a bubble-map, which property is displayed by the size of each circle, and in which manner.
+- **Legends**: aid interpretation by providing a visual explanation of point, line, or polygon symbols used on a map with a brief description of what they represent.
+For example, legends help answer questions like: is the conservative party colored red or blue? or which property and value are represented by the size of each circle?
-- **Widgets**.
-A widget is an additional piece of information that accompanies the map and that provides information not necessarily present on the map.
-For example, in an election map, we are probably interested in the global results of the election: how many votes did receive each party in total? how many people voted?
+- **Widgets**: provide additional pieces of information that accompany a map to facilitate understanding and exploration.
+Widgets often provide additional information about a dataset that is not symbolized on a map itself.
+For example, on a election map, you can style the map by winner, but also provide addtional information from the data.
+For example, how many total votes did each party receive? or how many people voted?

 ### Legends

-In the data-driven visualization guide we had displayed multiple legends to better understand other concepts, but we didn't talk about the legends themselves.

-CARTO VL provides some facilities to create legends: the advanced `eval()` method, which won't be covered by this guide, and the user-friendly [`getLegendData()`](https://carto.com/developers/carto-vl/reference/#expressionsrampgetlegenddata) method, which is what we will use here.

-However, in any case, CARTO VL itself doesn't provide functionality to display legends, it provides functionality to build them upon them.
-CARTO VL provides the necessary data to create the legends, but using that data to draw the legends on the screen is left as a responsibility of the developer.
-The reason for this is that in this way, you'll be able to customize much more your application.
+CARTO VL itself doesn't provide the functionality to _draw_ legends.
+Instead, it provides the functionality necessary to _build_ them.
+What this means is that CARTO VL provides the data you need to create a legend, but drawing that data on the screen (in the form of a legend), is the responsibility of the application developer.
+The benefit of this is that you have more control over customizing legends for the needs of your specific application.
+With that in mind, this guide provides a series of examples that are meant to serve as legend building blocks that you can take and begin to customize on top of.

-With that said, we provide some examples of this so you can base your own legends on CARTO VL examples.
-Here, we'll explain both: the CARTO VL legend API and the reference examples that use such API.
+There are two different ways to create legends with CARTO VL: the advanced `eval()` method and the more user-friendly [`getLegendData()`](https://carto.com/developers/carto-vl/reference/#expressionsrampgetlegenddata) method which is the one we cover in this guide.

-To access the `getLegendData()` method you'll need a way to reference your `ramp` expression.
-If the `ramp` expression is the root expression of a styling property it can be accessed directly with `layer.viz.color.getLegendData()`.
+To access the `getLegendData()` method you need to reference the `ramp` expression.
+If the `ramp` expression is the root expression of a styling property, like `color` or `width`, it can be accessed directly with `layer.viz.color.getLegendData()`.
 Otherwise, you'll need to use a variable, as explained in the [next subsection](##_Widgets).

 #### Unclassified numerical data